Skip to main content

 13621 Aix-en-Provence FRANCE

-• It validates the courses taken abroad thanks to the Learning Agreement (LA) which must be signed before departure by your academic supervisor.
-Any modification of the contract must be accepted by all parties within 4 to 7 weeks after the beginning of each semester.
-The signatory of the LA for AMU is the person in charge of the course in which you are registered for your mobility.
-The latest version of the LA must be submitted on the mobility platform form (name to be defined),
+• It validates the courses taken abroad thanks to the Learning Agreement (LA), which must be signed by your academic supervisor before departure.
+Any changes to the contract must be agreed by all parties within 4 to 7 weeks of the start of each semester.
+The person responsible for signing the LA on behalf of AMU is the person in charge of the course in which you are registered for your mobility.
+The latest version of the LA must be submitted on the form during mobility (name to be defined) on the mobility platform,

-You will receive a notification of your scholarship via the mobility platform which will ask you to complete your file according to the scholarship that has been awarded to you.
+You will receive notification of your grant via the mobility platform, which will ask you to complete your file according to the grant you have been awarded.

-Obtaining an ERASMUS scholarship requires a large number of documents, ALL of which are necessary for the payment of the scholarship.
-It is very important that you read all of the required documents CAREFULLY.
+Obtaining an ERASMUS grant requires a large number of documents, ALL of which condition payment of the grant.
+It is very important to read all the documents CAREFULLY.

-You will need to fill out the forms:
+You will need to fill in the following forms:

-• "2022/23 - Upon arrival" to file your arrival certificate according to the framework of your mobility (downloadable from the form)
+• "2023/24 - On arrival" to submit your certificate of arrival according to the framework of your mobility (downloadable from the form)

-AT EACH STEP, REMEMBER TO CLICK ON "VALIDATE" TO SEND YOUR DOCUMENTS, OTHERWISE, THEY WILL REMAIN IN DRAFT FORMAT
+AT EACH STAGE, REMEMBER TO CLICK ON VALIDATE TO SEND YOUR DOCUMENTS, OTHERWISE THEY WILL REMAIN IN DRAFT FORMAT.

-The file of all the students who have validated their scholarship application(2022/23 - Post-nomination stage + 2022/23 - Mobility file constitution form / Closing 20 July 2022 ) on the mobility platform are automatically submitted to the PMS scholarship.
-However, there are very few elected candidates because it depends on the PMS budget allocated each year by AMU.
-The target countries are not known before the allocation of PMS grants.
+The files of all students who have validated their scholarship application(2022/23 - Post-nomination stage + 2022/23 - Mobility application form / Closing July 20, 2022 ) on the mobility platform are automatically submitted to the PMS scholarship.
+However, very few applicants are selected, as this depends on the PMS budget allocated each year by AMU.
+The target countries are not known before the PMS grants are awarded.

-All these documents are to be uploaded to the Moveon mobility platform at stage 3 of their stay:
+All these documents must be uploaded to the Moveon mobility platform at stage 3 of their stay:

 [!]
-The gap year is not eligible to Erasmus+.
+The gap year is not eligible for Erasmus+.

-NB: The gap year allows a student to suspend his/her studies for a period of 6 months to 1 year.
-The student can thus take advantage of it to :
+NB: The gap year allows students to suspend their studies for a period of between 6 months and 1 year.
+The student can take advantage of this to :

 • gain professional experience in France or abroad;